-Table 5.1 Investigation Activities in Support of Outbreak Response Objectives OBJECTIVE EPIDEMIOLOGY INFECTION PREVENTION PUBLIC HEALTH LABORATORY Identify the cause of outbreak.
-Complete descriptive analysis using summary statistics, timelines, maps, epidemic curves, and other techniques to develop a list of possible causes.
-Review descriptive epidemiologic results combined with any analytic epidemiology results to develop the most likely explanation for the outbreak.
-To determine any contributing gaps in infection control, perform an on-site infection control assessment to include On-site observations Facility staff interviews Review of infection control policies Evaluate results of all outbreak-associated testing to highlight possible relations among isolates from clinical, environmental, and healthcare worker samples.
-Work with the appropriate regulatory authority to ensure that samples are collected and maintained with appropriate chain of custody.
+1 • Depending on the nature of outbreak, take additional steps as warranted; examples include contacting other facilities, healthcare providers, and/or public health agencies to ask if they have similar cases ("call for cases") and directly asking members of the public to contact the health department. testing of outbreak specimens.
+Identify the Complete descriptive To determine any Evaluate results of all cause of outbreak. analysis using summary statistics, timelines, maps, epidemic curves, and other techniques to develop a list of possible causes.
+Review descriptive epidemiologic results combined with any analytic epidemiology results to develop the most likely explanation for the outbreak. contributing gaps in infection control, perform an on-site infection control assessment to include - On-site observations - Facility staff interviews - Review of infection control policies outbreak-associated testing to highlight possible relations among isolates from clinical, environmental, and healthcare worker samples. • Work with the appropriate regulatory authority to ensure that samples are collected and maintained with appropriate chain of custody.
 This will help the regulatory authority take appropriate regulatory action.
-Identify contributing factors and antecedents.
-Summarize information to identify confirmed or suspected contributing factors. • Evaluate results of infection control assessment, taking into account identification of the agent and results of the epidemiologic investigation, to identify contributing factors and antecedents.
-Summarize information including appropriate metadata about testing results from clinical, environmental, and healthcare provider samples.
-Determine the potential for ongoing transmission and need for control measures.
-Perform ongoing surveillance of the pathogen, agent, or infection using public health surveillance systems, clinical laboratory data, and facility prospective surveillance.
-If the outbreak appears to be ongoing, continue surveillance and consider additional investigation and gap mitigation.
-Re-assess infection control practices after gap mitigation has occurred.
-If deficient infection control practices are identified or if additional cases are identified following gap mitigation, consider re-assessment of infection control practices.
-Maintain stored sample using established specimen retention criteria, in case a comparison to newly identified cases is needed.
+Identify contributing factors and antecedents. • Summarize information to identify confirmed or suspected contributing factors. • Evaluate results of infection control assessment, taking into account identification of the agent and results of the epidemiologic investigation, to identify contributing factors and antecedents. • Summarize information including appropriate metadata about testing results from clinical, environmental, and healthcare provider samples.
+Determine the Perform ongoing Re-assess infection Maintain stored potential for surveillance of the pathogen, control practices after sample using ongoing agent, or infection using gap mitigation has established specimen transmission and public health surveillance occurred. retention criteria, in need for control systems, clinical laboratory If deficient infection case a comparison to measures. data, and facility prospective control practices are newly identified cases surveillance. identified or if is needed.
+If the outbreak appears to additional cases are be ongoing, continue identified following gap surveillance and consider mitigation, consider re- additional investigation and assessment of infection gap mitigation. control practices. transmission and need for control transmission and need for control measures. transmission and need for control measures.public health surveillance systems, clinical laboratory data, and facility prospective surveillance.occurred.If the outbreak appears to be ongoing, continue